k3jph/k3jph.github.io/honors/grand-duchy-of-westarctica.md

 > For devotion to Westarctica

 {% include figure.html image="honors/jhoward-kts.jpg" width="12" border=true
-cap="Letters Patent for the Knight of the Snowflake" alt="Letters Patent for the Knight of the Snowflake" %}
+cap="Brevet for the Knight of the Snowflake" alt="Brevet for the Knight of the Snowflake" %}

 &nbsp;